An Inclusive Culture

 Wherever you’re from, whatever your background, there’s a group for you at EDC to belong and contribute to.
 (And if there’s not, you can start one!)
 Today our employee-led groups include Women@EDC, LGBTQ2+, Latinos y Amigos and Students@EDC — all supported by our Diversity and Inclusion Committee.
 We also have a Fitness Committee and a Green Team you can join.

 Every company needs to know what it stands for.
 That’s especially true in a global business like ours that takes on risk so Canadian companies can take on the world.
-If you want to know more about our principles and performance on everything from human rights to environmental sustainability, business integrity, engaging the communities in which we operate and inspiring our workforce, check out our Corporate Sustainability and Responsibility report.
+If you want to know more about our principles and performance on everything from human rights to environmental sustainability, business integrity, engaging the communities in which we operate and inspiring our workforce, check out our Annual Report.

 From our company-wide commitment to health and wellness to competitive compensation and amazing opportunities to grow—as a person and in your career—life at EDC is rich, varied and full of possibilities.